naterepos/vegbot/README.md

 1. Import project into any Java IDE
 2. Import the gradle workspace from the build.gradle file
    1. Create a Discord App/Bot at [discord's developer portal](https://discord.com/developers/)
-   2. Rename the `Settings.properties.off` to `Settings.properties`
+      - If you are using this in a testing environment, set the `Settings.properties.off` to `Settings.properties` and follow steps ii, iii, and iv
+      - If you are using this in a server, skip to steps 3 and 4 before doing ii, iii, and iv
-   3. Copy the app token from the app page to `Token` line in the settings file
+   2. Copy the app token from the app page to `Token` line in the settings file
-   4. Setup MySQL on the server the bot will run on and copy the database information to the rest of the fields
+   3. Setup MySQL on the server the bot will run on and copy the database information to the rest of the fields
-   5. Copy the GuildID from your server to the file
+   4. Copy the GuildID from your server to the file
 3. Run the `shadowJar` task
 4. Execute the jar file